sprintertech/rpc-gateway/README.md

         url: "https://alchemy.com/rpc/<apikey>"
 ```

-Any of these configuration files can be also loaded from URL if one is provided as path.
----
+This configuration can be loaded from a file path, URL, or directly from an environment variable using the `--env` flag.